MicheleDamian/ConnectopicMapping/docs/install.rst

 If these packages are not present in the system they will be installed by pip during the installation process.

 Even if it is recommended to install Python 3.5, it is possible that Python 3.1, 3.2, 3.3 and 3.4 also work normally.
 Connectopic Mapping doesn't support Python 2.

 Compile
 -------

-Since cython code must be compiled for a specific platform, ``connectopic_mapping`` is distributed as a source distribution; this means a C compiler must be installed.
+Since cython code must be compiled for a specific platform, ``connectopic_mapping`` is distributed as a source distribution; this means a C compiler (e.g. gcc) must be installed in the system.

 To compile the code and create the installable run:
 ::